planetarium/libplanet/Docs/articles/design.md

 Does it imply the best practice is to put as many actions as possible into as few transactions as possible?
 Unfortunately it is not that simple.

-Putting many actions into few transactions decreases the immediacy of each action.
+Putting many actions into a few transactions decreases the immediacy of each action.
 To other nodes (gamers), it looks like there is no change at all for a while, and then suddenly many things happening at once.
 Grouping actions into transactions is a balance between throughput and latency,